 Veterans Affairs Medical Center Addictive Disorders Treatment Program is an addiction treatment center located at 1500 East Woodrow Wilson Drive, Unit 116-a4 in the 39216 zip code in Jackson, MS.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program provides naltrexone administration, buprenorphine maintenance and prescribes suboxone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program include motivational interviewing, brief intervention and DBT.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detox and inpatient cocaine detoxification.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program provides residential heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and inpatient hospital heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, inpatient heroin detox and residential heroin addiction treatment.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program provides relapse prevention from naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program include substance use counseling approach, brief intervention services and relapse prevention treatment.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program also specializes in detox services and offers methamphetamines detox, inpatient heroin detox and residential benzodiazepines detox.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program provides 30 day inpatient heroin rehab, outpatient heroin rehab and intensive outpatient heroin treatment services.
+It also provides residential heroin addiction treatment, inpatient dual diagnosis treatment and medical heroin detox.
 Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.